GigCapital5 : Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 - Form 8-K

 As described further in the Definitive Proxy Statement, at the December 2023 Meeting, among other things, the stockholders of GigCapital5 will vote on a proposed extension of the combination period (the "Extension") for consummating an initial business combination.

-Pursuant to the December 2023 Non-Redemption Agreements, the Public Stockholders have agreed not to request redemption in connection with the Extension or to reverse any previously submitted redemption demands in connection with the Extension with respect to the aggregate number of 1,359,229 shares of GigCapital5 Common Stock (the "Non-Redeemed GigCapital5 Shares"), provided that no Public Stockholder is required to hold a number of shares of GigCapital5 Common Stock representing in excess of 9.9% of the total number of shares of GigCapital5 Common Stock outstanding immediately following the December 2023 Meeting.
+Pursuant to the December 2023 Non-Redemption Agreements, the Public Stockholders have agreed not to request redemption in connection with the Extension or to reverse any previously submitted redemption demands in connection with the Extension with respect to the aggregate number of 2,017,323 shares of GigCapital5 Common Stock (the "Non-Redeemed GigCapital5 Shares"), with such total subject to change should GigCapital5 and QT Imaging enter into additional December 2023 Non-Redemption Agreements, provided that no Public Stockholder is required to hold a number of shares of GigCapital5 Common Stock representing in excess of 9.9% of the total number of shares of GigCapital5 Common Stock outstanding immediately following the December 2023 Meeting.
 The Non-Redeemed GigCapital5 Shares held by the Public Stockholders will not be subject to any other transfer restrictions than those described in the December 2023 Non-Redemption Agreements.
 The Public Stockholders will have no obligation to hold such Non-Redeemed GigCapital5 Shares beyond the date of the December 2023 Meeting.
-One of the non-redeeming Public Stockholders is Meteora Capital Partners, LP, which also has an economic interest in the sponsor of the Company, GigAcquisitions5, LLC.
+One of the non-redeeming Public Stockholders is Meteora Capital Partners, LP, which also has an economic interest in the sponsor of GigCapital5, GigAcquisitions5, LLC.

 In consideration of the foregoing, QT Imaging has agreed to issue to the Public Stockholders (the "Share Issuance"), immediately prior to and substantially concurrently with, the closing of the proposed Business Combination (the "Closing"), that number of shares of common stock of QT Imaging (the "QTI Shares") equal to the result of: (i)(A) the number of months, rounded up to a whole number, having occurred since December 31, 2023 multiplied by (B) 0.02, such that at the Closing, the Public Stockholder will receive that consideration provided for in the BCA (as defined below) that a holder of QTI Shares is entitled to receive pursuant to the BCA, including that number of shares of GigCapital5 Common Stock equal to (A) the number of months rounded up to a whole number, having occurred since December 31, 2023 multiplied by (B) 0.02 (the "Merger Consideration GigCapital5 Shares").
 The QTI Shares shall be issued directly to the Public Stockholder in book-entry form on the books and records of QT Imaging, and the Merger Consideration GigCapital5 Shares into which the QTI Shares convert at the Closing shall be issued directly to the Public Stockholder in book-entry form on the books and records of the Company's transfer agent in accordance with the terms of the BCA.